 During his fifteen years as a strategic (or redevelopment) interim pastor (seven churches, three states and ten moves), Brian began writing and speaking on church health issues, penned two books, Heaven Help Our Church! and Redevelopment: Transitional Pastoring That Transforms Churches, and studied the writings of great church consultants as well as training materials from the Society for Church Consulting.

-Brian is prepared to conduct various levels of assessments for a broad range of evangelical churches in the Midwest.
+Brian is prepared to conduct various levels of assessments for a broad range of evangelical churches.

-The Comprehensive Assessment (see the Comprehensive Church Assessment post) involves a congregational self-study, a church history journey-wall exercise, the Lawless (or other) church health survey, a community demographic study, interviews with multiple church leaders, a visit to a Sunday worship service, a written report and follow up sessions with the senior pastor, board and congregational leaders.
-Partial Assessments involve some but not all of the elements above, as selected by the Senior Pastor and church board.
+The Comprehensive Assessment (see the Comprehensive Church Assessment post) involves a congregational self-study, a church history journey-wall exercise, a computer-driven church health survey, a community demographic study, interviews with multiple church leaders, a visit to a Sunday worship service, a written report and follow up sessions with the senior pastor, board and congregational leaders.
+Partial or Targeted Assessments involve some but not all of the elements above, as selected by the Senior Pastor and church board.

 Enlist as many people as possible, to as great an extent as possible, to heartfelt prayer for the assessment/follow-up process.
 Second only to prayer would be the need to “put your church on the altar.”
 Give your church to God!